 How long is your wait list for a puppy?
-There aren’t a lot of Weimaraner breeders in Southern California.
+There aren’t a lot of Weimaraner breeders in the Southwest Region.
 I can’t speak for the other breeders but personally, I usually get A LOT of inquiries and I’ve always had more interested parties than I do puppies.
 I’m happy to keep interested families on my interest list but from experience, I can also share that families who are serious about waiting for a “Barrett” puppy usually watch a litter or two go by before they’re able to bring home a puppy.
 The best advice I can give you is to talk to as many breeders as possible, narrow your list down to which breeders you feel comfortable getting a puppy from, and then be very, very patient with the process.
 It will take a long time (6-12 months).
 Or, consider other breeds where you typically wouldn’t have to wait as long.

 Why does it take so long to get a Weimaraner puppy?
 I’ve been asked this question so many times that there’s an article about it, here: http://www.barrettweimaraners.com/how-long-is-the-wait-list-for-a-barrett-weimaraner-puppy/

 Which tests have you performed on your breeding dogs to make sure that they are good breeding stock?

 Health.
 Good health is paramount.
 All breeding dogs are health-tested and health cleared before they are considered for breeding.
 Specifically, I follow health tests that the WCA recommends for inclusion in the CHIC program.
 In summary, this includes hips, eyes, thyroid, and HUU.
 I also test elbows for signs of dysplasia.